carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

                  key: hello_msg
 ```

-Let's deploy them to the cluster using `kapp`
+Let's deploy them to the cluster using `kapp`.

 ```bash
 $ kapp deploy -a app -f app.yaml